Grassroots Arts Program Grants

 What the Grassroots Arts Program Funds

-Funding for the 2020-2021 grant cycle will focus on operating expenses for nonprofit arts organizations.
+Funding for the 2021-22 grant cycle will focus on operating expenses for nonprofit arts organizations.
 Multicultural organizations will receive priority.
-To be considered an organization of color, the majority of their board and executive leadership must be people of color.
+To be considered a multicultural organization, the majority of staff and/or board must be BIPOC.
 No funding match will be required.
-Operating expenses for qualified arts organizations not already receiving operating support from the N.C.
-Arts Council.
-These can include salaries, telephone, office supplies, printing, postage, rent, utilities, insurance, and equipment rental.
+Operating expenses can include salaries, telephone, office supplies, printing, postage, rent, utilities, insurance, and equipment rental.

 - Tribal organizations that receive Grassroots funds must represent state or federally recognized tribes.